luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 4. **Screenshots**: While Signal can block screenshots on Android, it cannot prevent all forms of message capture
 5. **User Error**: As the Atlantic article demonstrated, even Signal's perfect encryption is useless if you add the wrong person to your conversation
 6. **Contact Management**: Abbreviated or ambiguous contact names (like using only initials) can lead to messaging the wrong person
+7. **Security Folklore**: A 2023 Tech Policy Press report identified widespread "security folklore" - beliefs about app security that aren't grounded in fact but nonetheless guide user decisions
+8. **Security Nihilism**: The same report found many users experience "security nihilism," a debilitating sense that truly secure communication is impossible

 As [Bruce Schneier](https://www.schneier.com/) reminds us, "Security is a process, not a product."
 Signal is a powerful tool, but it must be part of a broader security mindset.
 Security researcher [Matt Blaze](https://bsky.app/profile/mattblaze.bsky.social) has written extensively about these limitations in his [Substack newsletter](https://mattblaze.org/).

 ## Integrating Signal Into Your Writing Workflow

-Based on my experience and conversations with other writers, here's how to effectively incorporate Signal into your professional practice:
+Based on my experience, conversations with other writers, and recent research from Tech Policy Press, here's how to effectively incorporate Signal into your professional practice:

 1. **Establish Signal as a preferred channel**: Let sources, clients, and collaborators know you're available on Signal for sensitive communications
 2. **Create clear policies**: Decide what types of information belong on Signal versus email or other platforms